cdklabs/cdk-verified-permissions/API.md

 public addUserPoolClient(userPoolClient: IUserPoolClient): void
 ```

-Add a User Pool Client.
+Add a User Pool Client The method can be called only when the Identity Source is configured with Cognito auth provider.

 ###### `userPoolClient`<sup>Required</sup> <a name="userPoolClient" id="@cdklabs/cdk-verified-permissions.IdentitySource.addUserPoolClient.parameter.userPoolClient"></a>